isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Aesthetics.md

 A first-time instrument playing stage experience for many Anchorlites, Everyone Can Perform! is a platform for every Anchorlite to have the opportunity to perform as a class a song, handchimes or ukulele piece amongst others, learnt during the music curriculum to be shared with others at assembly.
 Each class representative shares the class’s sentiments on at least one character value or competency they developed and the interesting fact they would like to share with their friends about their piece.

-**Unplugged Fridays**&nbsp;
+**Unplugged Fridays/Plugged-in Fridays **&nbsp;

-Unplugged Fridays is an informal Performing Arts platform for pupils and family members, as well as AGPS staff.
-Held on Fridays from 7.25 a.m. to 7.35 a.m., anyone who would like to share their passion in anything performance, be it rapping, beatboxing, singing, dancing or playing music instruments is most welcomed!
-To join in as part of family fun with the rest of school, please have your child collect an application form available at Ms Loraine Ong’s locker.
+Unplugged Fridays/Plugged-in Fridays(online)  is an informal Performing Arts platform for pupils and family members, as well as AGPS staff.
+Held on Fridays from 7.25 a.m. to 7.35 a.m. when conducted on the school grounds, anyone who would like to share their passion in anything performance, be it rapping, beatboxing, singing, dancing or playing music instruments is most welcomed!
+To join in as part of family fun with the rest of school, please have your child look out for the next SLS Unplugged Fridays and apply through the links provided.

 **Music and Art Celebrate!**